SimenVangen/Deep-learning-MINT/README.md

 The primary focus of this study is on understanding the capabilities and limitations of DL models in five key areas:

 ### Data Augmentation Techniques:
-The report investigates the impact of three different data augmentation techniques on model performance.
+The study investigates the impact of three different data augmentation techniques on model performance.

 ### Model Architectures:
 Three distinct model architectures with varying numbers of layers are explored to assess their predictive power and training efficiency.